ax1/a1-server/README.md

 ### Dynamic files
-- create a .js file at the `app` folder
+- create a .js file in the `app` folder
-- exports the http methods you want to process (get post put delete)
+- exports the http methods you want to process (get post put delete options)
 - implement the exported functions as [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) or  [async](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/async_function) functions (or normal functions if no I/O processing).
 The output of the function should be either a JSON object, a simple type (number, string), or a [stream](https://nodejs.org/api/stream.html).

 > IMPORTANT: no callbacks!!!